JavaScriptPlayground/cloudflare-worker-fritzbox-dyndns/README.md

 # Cloudflare Worker Fritz!Box DynDNS
 A simple Cloudflare Worker script to update your IP address using the build-in Fritz!Box DynDNS.

+> If you already have everything set up you can go directly to [Using the script/request URL](#using-the-scriptrequest-url)

 ----

 ## Why this script?